Software Engineering Master of Science Degree

 With careful selection of your electives and the topics chosen for your course projects and capstone project or thesis research, you may focus on core software engineering topics, or you may specialize in the applications of software engineering to numerous fields, including:

-• Data Science: Courses are available in areas such as Foundations of Data Science, Software Engineering for Data Science, Applied Data Science, Engineering Cloud Software Systems, etc.
+• Potential courses: Foundations of Data Science, Software Engineering for Data Science, Applied Data Science, Engineering Cloud Software Systems

-• Technology and Project Management: You may take courses from RIT’s MS in business analytics or MS in technology innovation management and entrepreneurship.
+• Technology and Project Management: Gain valuable experience in engineering software for business analytics or create your own start-up company by taking electives from RIT's MS in business analytics or MS in technology innovation management and entrepreneurship.

 In RIT’s software engineering department, you will learn and receive personalized attention from faculty who are working in many areas of software engineering and its applications.
 Outfitted with the latest hardware and software technology, our facilities include studio labs, project labs, team rooms, a collaboration lab, and a real-time and embedded systems lab–all designed to help you collaborate on projects, polish your skills, and collaborate with faculty.
 The department has partnered with a number of software companies to provide you with access to a wide range of software products for learning and research.